 Gene therapy, the process whereby genetic material is inserted into cells to compensate for abnormal genes or to make a beneficial protein, has left the realms of science fiction and is now a reality.
-Diseases that in the past could only be controlled, at best, by regular medication now have the potential to be cured in a single treatment.
-But this brings a problem for pharmaceutical companies and healthcare payers alike.
+Diseases that, in the past, could only be controlled, at best, by regular medication, now have the potential to be cured in a single treatment.
+However, this raises a problem for pharmaceutical companies and healthcare payers alike.
 How do you pay for a treatment that only requires a single dose to potentially last a lifetime?

 “How do you pay for a treatment that only requires a single dose to potentially last a lifetime?”

 Despite the successful outcome of that treatment and the clinical trial programme before it, within two years Glybera’s European marketing licence was left to expire.
 The three remaining manufactured doses were all but given away.
 At a cost of €1 each, three final patients were treated – all responded well to the treatment.

 As gene therapy research evolves towards treating more common diseases, the issue of pricing and reimbursement will become ever more important.
 Gene therapy for haemophilia is currently a target for several companies and, although no pricing has been announced, the question of funding the six- or seven-figure cost per patient is one that is challenging both governments and insurance companies.